 This handbook utilizes beautiful easy-to-understand illustrations to explain DOs and DON'Ts in case of an encounter with Sloth Bears (Melursus ursinus), locally called bhaloo or reech.
 Sloth Bear is legally protected under the Wildlife (Protection) Act, 1972 along with the tiger and the leopard.
 However, they are threatened because of merciless killing and habitat destruction.
 The content of this handbook is based on the findings from a study on human-sloth bear conflicts in Balaghat, Seoni, and Mandla districts of Madhya Pradesh.

 This handbook has been endorsed by Madhya Pradesh Forest Department, and is being made freely available among the local communities.
 A Hindi version of this handbook was also prepared for a wider outreach in the Kanha-Pench Corridor as well as other conflict-affected areas of Central India.
 It was officially released on April 23, 2018 at Bandhavgarh National Park (Madhya Pradesh) celebrating 50 years of the park.

 Dhamorikar, A. H., Mehta, P., Bargali, H., Gore, K. (2017).
 Characteristics of human - sloth bear (Melursus ursinus) encounters and the resulting human casualties in the Kanha-Pench corridor, Madhya Pradesh, India.
 PLoS ONE 12(4): e0176612.

-PhD Candidate, National Centre for Biological Sciences (NCBS)
+PhD student, National Centre for Biological Sciences, Bangalore, India